0liverFlow/0liverFlow/README.md

 - 😊 Furthermore, he loves problems solving and process automation.
 - ❤️ His interests are Penetration Testing, Red Teaming, Digital Forensic, OSINT and Programming.
 - 👬 He is looking to collaborate with everyone who wants to build or break stuffs **ethically** 😁.
-- 🍀 Favorite quote: *"With software there are only two possibilities: either the users control the program or the program controls the users.
-If the program controls the users, and the developer controls the program, then the program is an instrument of unjust power. (**Richard Matthew Stallman**)"*
 - 💬 Ask me about anything here
 -  📫 Want to keep in touch with him:
    - [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/OLIVIER/)](https://www.linkedin.com/in/OLIVIER/)